ashkonf/aig/README.md

 Thank you for helping improve `aig`!

+## 🙏 Acknowledgements

+This project was inspired by [aicommits](https://github.com/Nutlope/aicommits).

 ## 🗺️ Roadmap

 * A GitHub PR submission wrapper that automatically generates the title and overview.
 * AI-powered command autocomplete.
+* Configurable system prompts.